pydantic/pydantic/docs/install.md

 ## Install from repository

-And if you prefer to install *pydantic* directly from the repository:
+And if you prefer to install Pydantic directly from the repository:

 ```bash
 pip install git+https://github.com/pydantic/pydantic@main#egg=pydantic